 Stakeholder engagement

-Sampo Group engages with its stakeholders on multiple topics, such as climate and environment (e.g. loss prevention), health and well-being, and safety and education (e.g. risk management).
+Sampo Group seeks to ensure meaningful engagement with stakeholders, for example, by identifying relevant stakeholders, ensuring continuous and regular communication, and providing suitable forums for dialogue.
+Examples of topics on which Sampo Group engages with stakeholders include climate and environment (e.g. loss prevention), health and well-being (e.g. personal health), and safety and education (e.g. risk management).
 The themes link tightly to the overall strategy and purpose of the Group, which are about providing safety, value, and well-being through high-quality insurance operations and risk management.
 In addition, Sampo Group aims to ensure that stakeholder engagement activities positively contribute the UN SDGs.

-Sampo Group seeks to ensure meaningful engagement with stakeholders, for example, by identifying relevant stakeholders, ensuring continuous and regular communication, and providing multiple forums for dialogue.
-By focusing on stakeholder engagement and dialogue, Sampo Group can mitigate potential risks, including uncertainty and dissatisfaction of its key stakeholder groups.
-Stakeholder engagement can help Sampo Group foster its reputation, trust, and buy-in for its key initiatives.
+Sampo Group considers stakeholder engagement and dialogue to be a valuable source of information.
+The different stakeholders are experts in their own fields and can offer knowledge and expertise for the purposes of the company.
+When relevant, Sampo Group can in turn offer its time and expertise to support the stakeholders.
+By focusing on stakeholder engagement and dialogue, the Group can mitigate potential risks, including uncertainty and dissatisfaction of its key stakeholder groups.
+Stakeholder engagement helps Sampo Group foster its reputation, trust, and buy-in for its key initiatives.

 Main themes of stakeholder engagement framework